Sunday, 29 November 2009

 But I am sick of people informing me that I'm underweight, without even bothering to find out anything about me.
 I read this particular article over breakfast, while eating a bacon sandwich and fried egg.
 Does that sound anorexic to you?

-It seems that its fine to criticise and belittle naturally slender people, but imagine what would happen if it was someone of a size 16 was called that dreaded word- 'fat'?
+It seems that it's fine to criticise and belittle naturally slender people, but imagine what would happen if it was someone of a size 16 was called that dreaded word- 'fat'?
 Of course that would be an unfair horrible comment to make, so why does the writer of this article think it's fine to accuse people such as me of having an eating disorder?
 Or maybe that isn't judged as insulting to some?

-I understand that there are many people who do have serious problems with weight and food, but they need help- not just mindless criticism.
+I understand that there are many people who do have serious problems with weight and food, but they need help- not just thoughtless criticism.
 By putting everyone under the same umbrella, steroetypical views are just reinforced.

 I thought that it was truly great that models of all sizes were being used, but why does the fashion industry have to have this one 'perfect body shape'?
 I personally think that if everyone was just happy with their own healthy size, and stopped trying to make everyone fit in with one ideal then this whole situation would be resolved.